Lyell Highway Ouse to Strickland - Shoulder Sealing

 The Tasmanian Government has allocated funding from the Road Safety Levy for shoulder sealing to be undertaken on the Lyell Highway.

-This project is located along approximately 6.0 kilometres of road from the Ouse township to Strickland Road.
+This project is located along approximately 3.5 kilometres of road north of the Ouse township heading towards Strickland Road.

 Why is the Department of State Growth doing work on this road?